 Make sure that you have the required access rights to the tracker before starting SSR.
-For you are using the USB connection type sudo chmod a+rw /dev/ttyUSBX whereby X can be any digit or number.
-If you are not sure which port is the tracker then unplug the tracker, type ls /dev/ttyUSB replug the tracker, execute above command again and see which port was added.
+For you are using the USB connection type whereby X can be any digit or number.
+If you are not sure which port is the tracker then unplug the tracker, type replug the tracker, execute above command again and see which port was added.
 That one is the tracker.
 It's likely that it is the one whose name contains the highest number.